 Nintendo Switch has no way to back up your saved data.
 It neither supports cloud nor local storage.
-So, you will not be able to retrieve your data permanently.
+So, you will not be able to retrieve your data.

 At times, force restarting Switch will corrupt the entire OS and you will only get the blue screen.
 You can no longer fix anything on Switch.

-For all these reasons, we have come up with other ways in which you can resolve issues on the Switch.
+For all these reasons, we have come up with other ways to restart the Switch console.

 How to Restart / Reboot Nintendo Switch

-If your Nintendo Switch goes unresponsive, you should perform restart/reboot.
+If your Nintendo Switch goes unresponsive, you should perform a restart or reboot.
 You can do this within a minute or less.
 Force restarting is quite a risky process and you can better try other options instead of rebooting at the very beginning.